What Do Freshwater Aquarium Snails Eat?

 - Apple snails

-- Trumpet snails
+- Trumpet snails/Malaysian trumpet snails

 - Nerite snails

-All three species will multiply rapidly if they are overfed, so it’s important to monitor the amount of food they’re consuming.
+All these species will multiply rapidly if they are overfed, so it’s important to monitor the amount of food they’re consuming.
 Monitoring the water temperature is also an important factor in controlling snail populations.
 Keeping the water cooler will help slow down reproduction.

 Feeding Freshwater Snails in Your Aquarium